dylangleason/weather-report/README.md

 - Figure out a way to write high-value tests for controllers, as those would require patching in order to mock infrastructure rather than using dependency injection.
+- Explore using the Rails / Redis cache integration via `Rails.cache` rather than using a custom singleton.
+I wasn't quite sure how to use this as it seemed to use a different API from `Redis`, and wasn't sure how to test as I was using `Miniredis`.
+I believe the Rails version handles connection pooling which is an important consideration when scaling in a production environment.
+The basic Redis client does not manage connection pooling.